Zhiling05/Summer-Project/Sprint Review.md

 ## Areas for Improvement

 - Logic pathways for some questions remain unclear; trigger conditions and combination rules need clarification.
 - Inconsistent color coding in the flowchart; recommend using a traffic light system (red/orange/green) with a legend.
-- Question design should avoid forced multiple-choice selection and must provide a logical exit for "none selected" cases.

 ##  Next Steps